 Like the piece but want something a tad different?
 Maybe a slightly different color scheme or size?
 No worries!
 I’d love to work with you in creating a custom piece to fit your home, business, or lifestyle!
 The final price would depend on materials and size, but if you don’t like the final product – you don’t buy it!
 That easy.

-Contact me today to get your custom piece made ASAP.
+Contact me today to get your custom piece made.

-*Items depicted my not be to scale in images.
+*Items depicted may not be to scale in images.

 Out of stock